lakshmankumar12/general_reading_notes/tcp_learning.md

         and not lost with the increated RTO.
 * Successful Retrans
     * When the gap is closed, the TSVal is that of the just-arrived segment.
-        * Note that this can be the older TSVal.
-    * This also helps in making the RTO appear longer, which is good.
+        * Note that this is the newest and latest, although sequence number-wise this segment is not the highest.
+But the ack it generates is the highest possible (including that of the older segments having higher sequence numbers)
 * Longer RTO make the sender hold on to retransmisstion in an Out-of-order case.

 * Timestamp should increase by 1 atleast for 1 RTT!